Bad Data Visualization Examples: Fix It or Risk It

 Research data is often buried in a table, so selecting interactions for a table of comparison must be intuitive, especially if it is developed from a programming framework.

-To start with the bad data visualization examples, we’re going to look at some of the misleading data in real-life examples.
+To start with the examples of bad data visualization, we’ll examine some of the misleading data from real-life examples.

 Each of these unbounded examples has the potential to derail strategic efforts and take you to an informational dead end.